chip-js/expressions-js/README.md

 it.
 And it is ideal for the way we want expressions to work in templating systems and data-binding frameworks.
 It safely binds to the given context, dealing gracefully with `undefined` or `null` values, while still allowing for errors to be thrown from the user's code helping them find bugs easily.

+Moving on to how globals and formatters work is much simpler.
+They are added to the arguments of the function and referenced within the function from their object.

 ```
 var globals = { moment: require('moment') };